JadeCong/JadeCong.github.io/contents/blogs/example_blog.md

 ## Example Blog

-Example blog is a page for posting a real page related to blog which will be published.
+Example blog is a post-type post related to blog which will be published.